nickbrandt/GitLab/doc/architecture/blueprints/improve_ci_builds/index.md

 On February 1st, 2021, a billionth CI/CD job was created and the number of builds is growing exponentially.
-We will run out of the available primary keys before December 2021 unless we improve the database model used to store CI/CD builds.
+We will run out of the available primary keys for builds before December 2021 unless we improve the database model used to store CI/CD data.

+We expect to see 20M builds created daily on Gitlab.com in the first half of 2024.

 ![ci_builds cumulative with forecast](ci_builds_cumulative_forecast.png)

-## Goals
+## Goal

-1. Transition primary key for `ci_builds` to 64-bit integer
-1. Reduce the amount of data stored in `ci_builds` table
-1. Devise a database partitioning strategy for `ci_builds` table
+**Enable future growth by making processing 20M builds in a day possible.**

 ## Challenges

+The current state of CI/CD product architecture needs to be updated if we want to sustain future growth.

 ### We are running out of the capacity to store primary keys